The Toronto Blessing is also referred to as the laughing revival.

 The ‘Toronto Blessing’ is not a unique phenomenon.

-Below is a potted history extracted from a manuscript by Margaret M. Poloma from the University of Akron [ii]:
+Below is the Toronto Blessing beginnings, a potted history extracted from a manuscript by Margaret M. Poloma from the University of Akron [ii]:

 - 1993 November, Toronto Airport Christian Fellowship’s senior pastor John Arnott travelled to Argentina for a conference where he was prayed for by Claudio Friedzon and received an ‘anointing’.